 Graduate Diploma in Pharmacy Leadership

-Diploma in Pharmacy Leadership Landing Page Hero
+Welcome to the Graduate Diploma in Pharmacy Leadership (GDPL)!

 Program Details

-The program grants a Graduate Diploma in Pharmacy Leadership (GDPL) credential and is comprised of five courses, designed to be completed in 12 months.
+The program grants a Graduate Diploma in Pharmacy Leadership (GDPL) credential and is comprised of five courses, designed to be completed in 11 months.
 The curriculum is delivered online (with mainly asynchronous and some synchronous components), making it accessible and flexible for working pharmacists who live and practice across urban and rural areas.
-Only a small portion is conducted in-person during the week-long program orientation in September 2024, at the UBC Vancouver campus.
-Class size: 15–25 students.
+Only a small portion is conducted in-person during the 1-week program orientation and leadership immersive in September, at the UBC Vancouver campus.

 The Curriculum